 James asked, “are you willing to recognize, you foolish fellow, that faith without works is useless?”
 (James 2:20) because faith is “works” or, in other words, the “action” we take in response to the Gospel message.

 When one has faith, they repent, accept Jesus Christ’s atonement for their sins and seek to follow him and do his will because they love him.
 They love him because he heals them and they know that in him they have salvation and eternal life.

 “…do you not know that all of us who have been baptized into Christ Jesus have been baptized into His death?
 Therefore we have been buried with Him through baptism into death, so that as Christ was raised from the dead through the glory of the Father, so we too might walk in newness of life.
 For if we have become united with Him in the likeness of His death, certainly we shall also be in the likeness of His resurrection,” (Romans 5:3-5)

-All this is an exercise of faith.
-This faith further compels us to “walk in newness of life” and “not go on presenting the members of your body to sin as instruments of unrighteousness” (Romans 6:13) and understand that “If we endure, we will also reign with Him; If we deny Him, He also will deny us;” (2 Timothy 2:12).
+Our faith further compels us to “walk in newness of life” and “not go on presenting the members of your body to sin as instruments of unrighteousness” (Romans 6:13) and understand that “If we endure, we will also reign with Him; If we deny Him, He also will deny us;” (2 Timothy 2:12).

 The Latter-day Saint Articles of Faith 3 and 4 sum up everything quite well: